Michelene E. Pesantubbee

 - "When the Earth Shakes: The Cherokee Prophecies of 1811-12," American Indian Quarterly 17, 3 (Summer 1993): 301-17.

-Dr. Pesantubbee regularly teaches courses on Native American religious history and religious freedom issues as well as courses on religion and violence in America.
-All Native American courses are cross-listed in American Indian Native Studies Program and Religious Studies.
+Dr. Pesantubbee regularly taught courses on Native American religious history and religious freedom issues as well as courses on religion and violence in America.

 - 032:060 (149:060) Intro to Native American Religious Traditions